devmtnaing/url-shortener/README.md

 ### Scalability

+- User oriented url shortening
-- Track annonymous users via cookies and return the same existing hash for any long_url that has already been shortened by this particular user.
+- Save storage by tracking annonymous users via cookies and return the same existing hash for any long_url that has already been shortened by this particular user.
-- I have already added database index on the shortened_urls so that `/decode` endpoint should be fast.
-However, If we have so much data and so many rquests, it would add up and become slow.
-I should add caching layer in that case.
+- Database index on the shortened_urls has already been added so that `/decode` endpoint should be somewhat faster to fetch.
+  However, large traffic of read would still add up and slow down the response time in total, whereby putting too much workload on the database.
+  In that case, caching layer would be a goto solution.
 Preferable redis with Least Recently Used eviction mechanism.
+- Generation of unique_key could be improved alot.
+Current implementation has no retry mechanism.
+It will check uniqueness of the newly generated key unti it is actually unique to be saved in database.
+It could end up in request timing out and many database connetions being used up and occupied.
+Firstly, retry mechanism should be implemented.
-- There is now a unique key for the shortened_url at database level, but now many users could endup failing to create shortened URLs due to inability to obtain unique key.
-Even unique key could be generated it would take a long time to generate one as database records start to grow.
-In that case, I should start pre-populating unique keys for daily use somewhere in the database and each request would lock one from that pool and mark it as used.
+  However, some users could still end up getting a API error message of not being able to obtain an unique key after a few retries which lead of bad user experience.
+In that case, based on the average write load of the system, we should be pre-populating unique keys in the database and each request would lock one from the pool and mark it as used.
-- When the service become to attrack facebook level traffic then the above solution would still work but require way better infra such as:
+- When the service become to attract facebook level traffic then the above solution would still work but require way better infra such as:
   - Load Balancers between client - server, server - database, server - cache server.
-  - some pre-populated unique keys should also be moved from database level to memory level for even faster access
+  - some pre-populated unique keys should also be moved from database to memory level for even faster access
   - Database partitioning would become very crucial at this stage.
-They pre-populated unique keys can even rely on the partitioning logic of database.
+The pre-populated unique keys can even rely on the partitioning logic of the database.
+Server A would have database partation of say 0 - 1000000.
+Server A would have its own deticated caching layer and prepoluated unique keys should be moved to application server related database and cache servers.
   - With all that infra, reliabality and synchronization of those servers become the most importantance.

 ### CodeSubmit